 Sweet and Spicy Beer Barbecue Chicken

-This Sweet and Spicy Beer Barbecue Chicken is my spin on a 4th of July recipe.
+This Sweet and Spicy Beer Barbecue Chicken recipe is my spin on a 4th of July recipe.
 Beer is popular with barbecues, especially during the holiday.
 What if you could enjoy your drink and flavor your food with it at the same time, well now you can.
 There are cookbooks based entirely on recipes with beer, so I can’t claim the idea.
 However, I have fine-tuned this recipe for optimum sweetness, with just the right amount of spicy flavor.
 All this while still having juicy, tender chicken that is beautifully coated with a rich, moist sauce.
 If you want perfect grilled salmon check out my popular Lemon and Dill Salmon Kabobs.

 Play around with different beer choices; wheat beer adds a hoppy citrus undertone.
 Stronger beers like an IPA will create even bolder flavor.
 Depending on how long you cook down the sauce, you may need to add more or less cornstarch to thicken it up.
 I suggest adding it at the end, starting with less and adding more if needed.
 Follow instructions in the recipe below for making this perfect barbecue chicken.
-Pre-baking in the oven guarantees evenly cooked chicken and prevents the sauce from burning off on the grill.
 The food or photographs have not been doctored in any way, they will look that juicy when you make this wonderful barbecue recipe.

 Serve with a garnish of beer on the side and have a happy and safe holiday!
 This recipe is featured in my